notofonts/math/documentation/building-math-fonts/index.md

 ```

 #### Primes
 Prime characters are an interesting case for `ssty` feature.
 In most fonts, the primes are designed as raised apostrophe-like glyphs, but in TeX prime was designed as a full sized glyph that sets near the baseline.
 The math input treats it as a superscript that then gets scaled and moved vertically like any other superscript.
-OpenType math inherits this, so if the font includes a prime glyph which is designed in the usual way to suit text fonts (smaller and above the basesline), the layout engine will further scale it down and raise it up, making it look smaller and higher than expected.
+OpenType math inherits this, so if the font includes a prime glyph which is designed in the usual way to suit text fonts (smaller and above the baseline), the layout engine will further scale it down and raise it up, making it look smaller and higher than expected.
 There are two ways to fix this:
 1. Design the prime glyph full-size and aligned with the baseline, as TeX fonts do; in this case, when prime is used outside the math engine, it will look wrong.
 2. Design the base prime glyph as normal, and provide an alternate glyph that is designed like TeX fonts to be activated with the `ssty` feature.
 This way prime looks correct when used in both text and math modes.